mlmedia/js-plugin-accordion/README.md

 The HTML markup must have a containing parent element, which can use any ID or class for initialization.
 The parent element contains as many "group" elements as desired.
 Each "group" element contains a "control" element and a "box" element.
 The "control" element optionally contains an "expand" and "collapse" element to display an icon indicating whether the group is open or closed.

+Any element can be used in the "expand" and "collapse" spans, including "+" / "-" characters, special HTML characters such as `&#9660;` arrows, image graphics, or font icons, such as with <a href="http://fortawesome.github.io/Font-Awesome/icons/" title="Font Awesome icons" target="_blank">Font Awesome icons</a>.

 An example of the accordion markup is shown below:

 ```html